FACULTY AND PARTNERING ORGANIZATIONS

 Melinda’s undergraduate work at Antioch College included a self-designed major entitled “Movement, Rhythm, and Culture” which combined the study of dance, ethnomusicology, and anthropology.
 She began teaching in 1987 for the Music and Art Center for the Humanity.
 From there she became certified in music, preK-12, from the Yale Teacher Preparation Program.
 She received an MS degree in Environmental Education and preK-6 certification in Elementary Education from Southern Connecticut State University.
 Melinda attended the University of Rhode Island’s Center for Nonviolence and Peace Studies where she received her certification as a level one trainer in Kingian Nonviolence.
 Melinda has taught in New Haven at Betsy Ross Arts Magnet, Co-op HS and at the Cold Spring School and was a middle school teacher at Wightwood/Pine Brook for 15 years.
 Melinda is also a percussionist and has an organization called Hands-On-Rhythm, where she teaches drumming and other music from around the world to people of all ages.
 She is the mother of two girls and has lived in the Guilford area since 1997.

-Maria has had a variety of careers, including restaurant management, accounting, professional cook and caterer, and editor.
-She ran her own daycare for many years and continues to work as a private tutor, for students ranging from elementary age through college in all subjects, including Grammar, Writing, Reading, Geometry, Algebra and Physics.
+Maria has had a variety of life experiences that led her to become a middle school instructor, including restaurant management, accounting, professional cook and caterer, and editor.
+She ran her own daycare for many years and continues to work as a private tutor, for students ranging from elementary age through college in many subjects, including Grammar, Writing, Reading, Geometry, Algebra and Physics.
 Maria worked as a substitute teacher as well as a middle school teacher at Wightwood School where she taught Spanish, U. S. History, Language Arts, and Math.
 She studied at Purdue University as an undergraduate.
 Maria is a Branford “lifer” who raised two boys, now grown men, who are making their way in the world!

 She has a Bachelor’s in Graphic Arts and Associate’s in Spanish Literature from Southern Connecticut University.